OpenNMT/OpenNMT-tf/examples/cpp/README.md

 bazel build --config=opt //tensorflow:libtensorflow_opennmt.so
 ```

 **Note:** this compilation approach is presented for the sole purpose of this example.
-It may not be the recommended approach to work with the TensorFlow C++ API.
+It may not be the recommended way to work with the TensorFlow C++ API.

 ### Usage